Thandeka325/MySpending/README.md

 - Passwords are securely hashed using `werkzeug.security`.
 - User sessions are managed with Flask-Login.
-- Access to dashboard and budget features requires login.
+- Access to the dashboard and budget features requires login.

 # 📤 Deployment

 - Deployed to Render
-- Link to deployed app:
+- Link to deployed app: https://myspending-1juh.onrender.com

 # 📌 Future Improvements